coopbri/halo/docs/docs/guides/getting-started/installation/index.md

 * [Node.js](https://nodejs.org/en/) **v18** or above, with support for **even-numbered Node.js versions**.
 * The [supported TypeScript version](https://github.com/vendure-ecommerce/vendure/blob/master/packages/create/src/constants.ts#L7) is set upon installation.
 Upgrading to a newer version of TypeScript might result in compilation errors.
-* If you want to use MySQL, MariaDB, or Postgres as your data store, then you'll need an instance available locally.
+* If you want to use Postgres as your data store, then you'll need an instance available locally.
 However, **if you are just testing out Vendure, we recommend using SQLite**, which has no external requirements.
 * If you use **Yarn**, from Vendure v2.2.0+, you'll need to use **Yarn 2** (Berry) or above.

 ## @vendure/create